-Ohio, N.J. pension funds invested $625M in hedge fund that controls “National Enquirer” parent
+State pension funds invested millions in hedge fund that controls “National Enquirer” parent

 Best known for its lurid Enquirer headlines (“Aliens Are Living in My Toilet“), AMI has been beset by a difficult environment for print publications.
 Chatham has warned that its investments are risky and that a client “may lose its entire investment in a troubled company.”
 In early 2018, private equity giant Blackstone removed Chatham from one of its major investment funds.

-New Jersey and Ohio are the only public pension funds to invest in Chatham, according to Preqin, a financial research firm.
-Preqin says four other private pension funds, including those for Ford and Toyota Motors employees, have had investments with Chatham.
+Along with the public pension funds, four other private pension funds—including those for Ford and Toyota Motors employees—have had investments with Chatham, according to financial research firm Preqin.

 AMI represents a large portion of Chatham’s portfolio.
 Internal hedge fund records from late 2017 show that AMI investments comprised 23 percent of the Chatham Asset Partners High Yield Fund’s portfolio.
 The hedge fund also has officials who serve as directors at AMI.

-Jay Youngdahl, a Harvard researcher who has served as a steelworkers pension trustee, said state officials may be able to take action to try to protect retiree investments.
+Jay Youngdahl, a former Harvard researcher who has served as a steelworkers pension trustee, said state officials may be able to take action to try to protect retiree investments.

 “There are often clauses in agreements between pension funds and hedge funds that give states certain rights and recourse if they believe retirees’ money has been invested in companies engaging in criminal activity,” he said.

-Note: This post has been updated with additional information from Calpers and the Ohio pension system.